google/WebFundamentals/src/content/en/styleguide/custom-jekyll-variables.markdown

 # URLs

-Jekyll provides the good old fashioned `page.url` variable, however Web Fundamentals does some funky stuff to the structure of pages and docs, so for this reason you should use one of the following
+Jekyll provides the `page.url` variable, however this isn't useful for Web Fundamentals due to the structure of pages and docs.

-For this page, the Jekyll URL is:
+For example, this page has a Jekyll URL of:

 {% highlight text %}
 {{page.url}}
 {% endhighlight %}

+Notice how there is no /web/ at the beginning of it?
+Instead of `page.url`, use `page.canonical_url` or `page.relative_url`.
+The big advantage of this is that it will also account for language of the current page.

 ## page.canonical_url